aiotorlabs/aiotor/aiotor-labs.md

 # Aiotor Labs Pvt Ltd is technology innovation company

+**With very good products in AI, Computer Vision, NVR (Network Video Recorder Solutions), IIoT, Private Cloud Box we are building strong trust with our respected clients.**

+## At Aiotor Labs majority we are focusing on following areas:-

+1. AI & Computer Vision Solutions
+2. Industry 4.0
+3. Realtime streaming and media server with computer vision
+4. NVR - Network Video Recorder System
+5. On-prem cloud with hardware and software
+6. Industrial ERP
+7. Any type of custome software development for any industry , any Product Manufacturing, Waterhouse Management, Logistics
+8. OCR System - Optical Character Recognition
+9. Robotics

 ## AI and Computer Vision Solutions

 Cutting-edge artificial intelligence and computer vision solutions for industries, including autonomous mobile robots and automated guided vehicles (AGVs) for efficient automation.